 Build businesses that create lasting value for people, the planet, and profit.

 The Master of Science in Entrepreneurship with a major in Social and Sustainable Enterprises, a fully online program to accommodate working professionals, prepares students to launch, grow, and lead organizations that generate both financial success and meaningful social and environmental impact.
-Designed for aspiring entrepreneurs, business leaders, and changemakers, this program equips students with the knowledge and tools to develop innovative ventures that embrace the principles of the triple bottom line—people, planet, and profit.
+Designed for entrepreneurs and business leaders in commercial roles, this program equips students to develop innovative ventures that embrace the triple bottom line of people, planet, and profit.

 Graduates are prepared to launch mission-driven startups, lead sustainability initiatives within established organizations, advise businesses on sustainability strategy, and drive innovation across the public, private, and nonprofit sectors.
 Whether creating a new venture or transforming an existing organization, students graduate ready to lead businesses that deliver long-term economic value while making a positive impact on society and the environment.